NextronSystems/asgard-manual/usage/administration.rst

 To add IOCs to this group, use the ``Show and edit IOCs in this IOC group`` action.
-A side pane opens where you can click the ``Import IOCs`` button to import your own signatures in any of THOR’s IOC formats as files (e.g. files for keyword IOCs, YARA files and SIGMA files).
+A side pane opens where you can click the ``Import IOCs`` button to import your own signatures in any of THOR's IOC formats as files (e.g. files for keyword IOCs, YARA files and SIGMA files).
 Refer to the
 `THOR manual (custom signatures) <https://thor-manual.nextron-systems.com/en/latest/usage/custom-signatures.html>`_ for a complete list and file formats.
 Browse to the file you want